flatpak/xdg-desktop-portal/doc/usb-portal.md

 run`.
 Neither `--devices=all` nor `--device=usb` do influence the portal.

-Hidding a device always take precedence over making them enumerable, even when a blanket permission (`--usb=all`) is set.
+Hiding a device always take precedence over making them enumerable, even when a blanket permission (`--usb=all`) is set.

 However out of the sandbox we assume all devices are allowed as there